-The district of Santarém has been occupied for 3000 years but the foundation of the city is thanked to the Romans who during their occupation in the second century ad founded the city and named it Scalabis.
+The district of Santarém has been occupied for 3000 years but the foundation of the city is credited to the Romans who during their occupation in the second-century ad founded the city and named it Scalabis.

 Today you will still find the remains of the Romans, be it in small measures.

-The most impressive remain is the podium of the temple of Scalabis in the historical centre of Santarém, Marvilla.
+The most impressive remain is the podium of the temple of Scalabis in the historical center of Santarém, Marvilla.

 The temple dates from the 1st century BC and was discovered accidentally during the excavation of the district currently known as the Alcáçova de Santarém.

 The site excavated in the last decade of the 20th century has given added clarity to the early history of Santarém dating the Roman occupation, which goes as far back as the 8th century BC.